GRAINS-Soybeans climb on supply worries, corn sinks as ethanol stocks swell

 U.S. soybeans, soy oil & soy meal futures prices since 2012https://tmsnrt.rs/3ugpvCT

-(Additional reporting by Gus Trompiz in Paris and Gavin Maguire in Singapore; Editing by Sherry Jacob-Phillips, Mark Porter and Emelia Sithole-Matarise)
+(Additional reporting by Gus Trompiz in Paris and Gavin Maguire in Singapore; Editing by Sherry Jacob-Phillips, Mark Porter, Emelia Sithole-Matarise and Richard Chang)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))